Simon-graiff/Mobile2/README.md

 The user can now sign up with Facebook or if he already has signed up with Facebook log in with his connected Facebook account.
 If the user has already signed up and just logs in he will be linked back to the MainScreen to use the App.

-If the user needs to sign up with his Facebook account his Facebook profile data are retrived by calling the function `retriveFacebookData()` and after that the user is linked to the MainScreen as well.
+If the user needs to sign up with his Facebook account his Facebook profile data are retrieved by calling the function `retrieveFacebookData()` and after that the user is linked to the MainScreen as well.

-**retriveFacebookData()**
+**retrieveFacebookData()**

-This function uses the Facebook GraphAPI and sends a Me-Request to retrive the needed Facebook data. ([For more information see Facebook Graph API] (https://developers.facebook.com/docs/graph-api))
+This function uses the Facebook GraphAPI and sends a Me-Request to retrieve the needed Facebook data. ([For more information see Facebook Graph API] (https://developers.facebook.com/docs/graph-api))
 The Facebook GrahphAPI returns the username and the gender of the the user which then is saved to Parse by calling:
 ````
            @Override